Article by Bob Estrin

 David,

 I only ship by Fed Ex and the order has to be shipped by me.
-Any payment that takes time to clear will need to totally clear before shipment.
+Any payment that takes time to clear will need to be totally clear before shipment.

 Bob